 Skin Care Routine

-Wednesday, Aug.
-17, 2011 | 64 Comments
+Wednesday, August 17th, 2011 | 64 Comments

 This post is about my skincare routine.

-I was hesitant to do a skincare post mostly because everyone’s skin is different and what works for me might not work for others. :cry:
+I was hesitant to do a skincare post mostly because everyone’s skin is different and what works for me might not work for others.

-Let me just say I don’t consider myself any sort of skincare guru. :deco13: I’m just posting my current routine.
+Let me just say I don’t consider myself any sort of skincare guru.
+I’m just posting my current routine.
 I’ve been using the same products for about 3 years now and I’m very happy with them!

 I’ll start out with describing my skin type!

 I have an oily T-zone with other areas prone to dryness.
 I am also extremely acne-prone.
 I cannot stress that enough.
-I run a good 90% chance risk that any new facial products such as moisturizer, foundation, concealer, primer, and face mask will give me pimples. :mad: Because of my acne prone skin my routine is extremely strict and high-maintenance.
+I run a good 90% chance risk that any new facial products such as moisturizer, foundation, concealer, primer, and face mask will give me pimples.
+Because of my acne prone skin my routine is extremely strict and high-maintenance.
 However, when I follow it strictly I can go weeks, sometimes a few months without a single blemish!
-This is like night & day compared to my old blemish covered face. :)
+This is like night & day compared to my old blemish covered face.

 Everything below looks more taxing than it truly is;